-Basically that is a management fee that the mutual fund charges to manage the fund.
+An expense ration is a management fee that the mutual fund charges to manage the fund.
 This isn't necessarily a bad thing, but these fees can vary greatly.

 You want to be vigilant.
 At 80/20 Financial there are no hidden fees.
 See our price here.

 Financial professionals can have a confusing list of initials behind their names.
 Probably the most common is the CFP aka Certified Financial Planner.
 Designations are good, but don't pick an advisor based on a designation alone.
 Work with someone you are comfortable with.

 Most states, including the state of Missouri, require that you pass certain licensing exams based on that states requirements.
 Again, ask about qualifications, but don't get hung up on initials behind someone's name.

 5. How will our relationship work?

 Put another way: How much access will you have to the advisor?
 You want to know how often you’ll meet and whether they are available for phone calls or emails outside of scheduled appointments.
 At 80/20 Financial we would like to meet with our clients at least once per year or more depending on your needs.
 We are always available by phone and you will have a client portal access via our website so you can see your investments at anytime you wish.